Entain Casino & Slot Sites (no bingo)

 A new twist to the tale came when GVC itself rebranded to Entain in Spring 2021, changed the licensing on the Electraworks sites to LC International and a few month later migrated the flagship site Gala Bingo on to the Entain software, complete with Entain recreations of popular Gala bingo games including Bingo Beats, Coronation Street Bingo and Deal Or No Deal Bingo.
 The result is a bingo platform that is a serious rival to Virtue Fusion in liquidity and choice of games and promotions – a very far cry indeed from all those old Cozy skins.

-In 2022, Entain bingo is going from strength to strength with an expanding player base, arguably the best selection of slot games at any bingo site anywhere and the launch of the new bingo game Bingo Boom.
+In 2023, Entain bingo is going from strength to strength with an expanding player base, arguably the best selection of slot games at any bingo site anywhere and the launch of the new bingo games Bingo Boom and Battle Royale Bingo.

 There is no longer any such thing as a Cozy bingo site.
 Cozy Games was bought by GVC some years ago and the Cozy licence was replaced by Electraworks.
 Most Cozy bingo sites closed in 2019 and all of the rest closed in 2020 apart from big GVC owned sites including Ladbrokes Bingo.
 GVC has since changed its name to Entain and the licence of the sites to LC International.